Amman Governorate

-Amman Governorate, officially known as Muhafazat al-Asima (محافظة العاصمة, English translation: The Capital Governorate), is one of the governorates in Jordan.
+Amman Governorate, officially known as Muhafazat al-Asima (محافظة العاصمة, English translation: the Capital Governorate), is one of the governorates in Jordan.
 The governorate's capital is the city of Amman, which is also the country's capital.
-The administrative center of the governorate as well as all government offices and parliament are located in the Abdali district.
+The administrative center of the governorate, as well as all government offices and parliament, is located in the Abdali district.

 The Amman Governorate has the largest population of the 12 governorates of Jordan.
-It borders Zarqa Governorate to the north and north east, the governorates of Balqa and Madaba to the west, Karak and Ma'an governorates to the south.
+It borders Zarqa Governorate to the north and north-east, the governorates of Balqa and Madaba to the west, Karak and Ma'an governorates to the south.
 It also shares an international border with Saudi Arabia from the east.

 History

 The land covered by the Amman Governorate has been inhabited since the prehistoric age, ruins of civilizations as early as 7250 BC have been discovered at 'Ain Ghazal near Amman, the site itself is one of the largest prehistoric settlements in the Middle East.

 Amman was the capital and stronghold of the Ammonites, which they called Rabbath Ammon, the Ammonites ruled almost the entire land of the Capital Governorate.
 After the Romans took control of the region, Amman was renamed as "Philadelphia", and was one of the ten Roman Decapolis cities.
 Following the Arab Muslim conquests, Philadelphia reclaimed the name Amman.
 The Byzantine site at Umm ar-Rasas was designated as a World Heritage Site in 2004.